TheKingDave/C_CCC_30/README.md

 contents of the output file.

 ## Execute you code with an specific input
+There are two commands `execute` and `execute:build`
+The syntax for both of them is the same.
+The only difference is that `execute:build` will transpile/build the sources before executing you script. `execute` is designed to work with [`buildRunner.js`](#build-runner)
 ```bash
 npm run execute [levelNr] [inputName]
 ```